Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Experiments

-We conduct the experiments on three benchmark datasets i.e., Cat\&Dog (C2), CIFAR10 (C10), CIFAR100 (C100) which have 2, 10, 100 classes, respectively.
-To fit our task, we convert them into imbalanced datasets following the instructions in \cite{liu2019stochastic}.
+We compare on three benchmark datasets: Cat\&Dog (C2) \citep{DBLP:conf/ccs/ElsonDHS07}, CIFAR10 (C10), CIFAR100 (C100) \citep{krizhevsky2009learning} which have 2, 10, 100 classes, respectively.
+To fit our task, we convert them into imbalanced datasets following the instructions in \citep{liu2019stochastic}.
 We firstly construct the binary dataset by splitting the original dataset into two portions with equal size (50\% positive: 50\% negative) and then we randomly remove $90\%, 80\%, 60\%$ data from negative samples on training data, which generate the imbalanced datasets with a positive:negative ratio of 91/9, 83/17, 71/29, respectively.
 We keep the testing data unchanged.
 We set the batch size to 128 for all datasets.

-The testing AUC curve of all algorithms are reported in Figure \ref{fig:0}, where the sample complexity indicates the number of samples used in the training up to 80K iterations.
+The testing AUC curve of all algorithms are reported in Figure \ref{fig:0}, where the sample complexity indicates the number of samples used in the training up to 80K of stochastic first-order oracle calls.
 From the results, we can see that SGD works better (or similar to) than AUC-based methods on the balanced data (50\%).
 However, PES-SGDA and PES-AdaGrad generally outperform SGD when the data is imbalanced, and outperforms PGA and Stoc-AGDA in almost all cases.
 In addition, the proposed methods performs similarly sometimes better than PPD-SG/PPD-AdaGrad except on C100 (91\% positive ratio).
 This is not surprising since PPD-SG/PPD-AdaGrad are designed for AUC maximization under the same PL condition by leveraging its structure and extra data samples for computing a restarted dual solution.
 In contrast, our algorithms directly use averaged dual solution for restarting.
 When the positive ratio is $91\%$ on C100, we observe that PPD-AdaGrad performs better than our algorithms, showing that using the extra data samples may help in the extreme imbalanced cases.
 We also observe that the Stoc-AGDA performs worst in all cases with $O(\frac{1}{t})$ stepsize.
 For our methods, PES-SGDA and PES-AdaGrad perform generally better than PES-OGDA.
+In Figure \ref{fig:3}, we verify the slow growth condition, i.e. $\|g^k_{1,T_k, i}\| \leq \delta T_k^{\alpha}$ used in the analysis of AdaGrad based algorithms, by plotting the $\frac{1}{d+d'}\sum\limits_{i} \|g^1_{1:t,i}\|_2$ versus the sample complexity.
+We can seen that the growth of the aggregate of stochastic gradients is slower than the order of $O(\sqrt{T})$.